yuvysingh/To-do-list/README.md

 # To-do-list

 To-do list app where each to do looks like a post it note, and each post it note goes onto a notice board.

-I chose this look because it was more styllistic than a modern to-do list, To make the post it's and the pop up feature took a lot of learning CSS.
+I created this app to understand how to work with the DOM better in JS and  have a way to remeber things to do.c

-Also, I wanted to create this app to understand how to work with the DOM better in JS and  have a way to remeber things to do.
+And specifically I chose this look because I thought it was more styllistic than the average to-do app consequently, to make the post it's and the pop up feature improved my knowledge of CSS.

 Deployment here [CLICK ME](https://to-do-list-ten-pink-94.vercel.app/)